 C rating is one of the most important factors to consider when buying LiPo batteries.
-In this tutorial we will explain what C rating is and why it’s important.
+In this tutorial we will explain what C rating is and how it’s calculated.

 Make sure to check out our tutorial about mini quad LiPo batteries.

 C Rating is an indicator of the continuous discharge rate of a LiPo.
 It allows users to easily calculate the maximum constant current you can draw from the LiPo pack safely without harming the battery.

 Max Current Draw = Capacity x C-Rating

 For example, if you have a 3S 1000mah 20C LiPo pack, your safe max current draw would be 1000ma x 20C = 20A.

 You might wonder, can I draw more current than the above figure (i.e. over the 20A given in the example)?

 Discharging a battery too quickly is bad for the health of the battery.
 It will raise the internal resistance faster than discharging within the battery’s limit.

 To explain these issues, we need to understand what internal resistance (IR) is.
 Every LiPo cell has internal resistance, and this is what limits the max current draw of a LiPo battery.